 Gearing Up Again

 We chose the contractor who had built my wife’s friend’s house.
 We drew up a contract.
-Since we had plenty of experience with hardware stores, we again would be purchasing most of the materials.
-In no time, we were gearing up again for months of construction.
+Since we had plenty of experience with purchasing material from being our own buyer during the wall construction, we did the same with the house.

 The House Plans